Our School Rules

 Good behaviour is held in high esteem by all members of our school community.
 All staff overtly and consistently reward and promote good behaviour at all times.
 Children need to know they have been successful.
 We nurture all our children as we recognise that improved self-esteem leads to improved behaviour.
 Praise and positive reinforcement is more effective than punishment.
 The Beckfoot Trust Behaviour Policy is followed in school through the Beckfoot Nessfield Positive Behaviour Protocol.

-Each day is a fresh start: children start on green each morning.
+Each day is a fresh start: children start on green on the class behaviour chart each morning.
 When children have been exceptional they will be rewarded a Good to Be Gold award on their Good to Be Green class chart to reinforce exceptional behaviour to their peers.

 Children will also be rewarded Class Dojo points to reinforce good behaviour.
 Points are rewarded when children demonstrate positive learning behaviours and consistently follow the school rules, Parents and families can download the Class Dojo app to keep track of their child's successes.
 Just ask your child's class teacher or contact the school office for a login.

 Whenever there has been an incident where one of the school rules has been broken, we encourage the children to talk about their feelings as soon as enough time has passed.
 Often, children need time to calm and reflect and are not ready to talk.
 After this cooling off period, it is important that, through restorative conversations, children take responsibility for their actions and steps are put in place for restoration.
 This could be writing an apology letter, doing jobs in the classroom, saying sorry, fixing something that got broken.
 We aim to encourage independence and self-discipline so that each child learns to accept responsibility for their own behaviour.